Rokycany

 Rokycany (/cs/; Rokitzan) is a town in the Plzeň Region of the Czech Republic.
 It has about 14,000 inhabitants.
+It is located on the Klabava River in the Švihov Highlands.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Rokycany consists of four municipal parts (in brackets population according to the 2021 census):